appwrite-community/htf24-hackathon-submissions/README.md

 5. Are there any specific themes than a project must fit within?
     - No, there are not any specified themes.
 Hackers are free to build on whatever idea they like.

+6. Who should I reach out to in case I need help building with Appwrite?
+    - You can ask for help from the Appwrite team and our community of developers in our [Discord server](https://appwrite.io/discord).